 Summer changed to autumn, and a fresh chill is in the air as the planet fights COVID-19.
 Except in a pandemic, the flu season comes with this move.
-One concern for the patients’ health as a physician assistant (PA) (including pain physicians) is that many would forego regular health checks or other preventative treatment because they avoid medical setting.
+One concern for the patient’s health as physician assistants (PA) (including pain physicians) is that many would forego regular health checks or other preventative treatment because they avoid medical settings.

 The normal strategies for distributing flu vaccines will be affected this year because the flu season coincides with COVID-19.
 Previously, there were several convenient ways for the public to get flu vaccines, such as at a pharmacy that offered walk-in flu shots or during a health appointment with a primary care supplier.
 However, since people’s daily habits and attitudes have changed, having flu shots may require a little more thought and effort.
 It may be inconvenient, but it is more necessary than ever.

-Our health system is not capable to meet the expense of a vaccine-preventable illness or a flu season outbreak that is worse than normal.
-We all owe it to each other to stay up to date with our immunizations, and to ring a bell for the friends and family to do that.
-Still there is an important role of personal assistance.
+Our health system is not capable of meeting the expense of a vaccine-preventable illness or a flu season outbreak that is worse than normal.
+We all owe it to each other to stay up to date with our immunizations and to ring a bell for friends and family to do that.
+Still, there is an important role of personal assistance.
 In the United States, there are over 140,000 PAs working in every state, in every medical specialty and setting.
 50% of PAs have diagnosed and treated COVID-19 patients, according to studies from the American Academy of PAs.
-Being the front lines for months, and we’re dedicated for encouraging the patients and the general public to get flu shots.
+Being on the front lines for months, we’re dedicated to encouraging patients and the general public to get flu shots.

-At Longevity Institute we are always at the service of our patients.
+At Oklahoma Pain Doc, we are always at the service of our patients.
 Contact our pain physicians when you are in need.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.